Bell grew up a fan of the Texas Rangers.

 Spring Training 2021: “We wanted Josh to be aggressive in the strike zone.
 We talked about that with him.
 Yet, he understands that taking his bases is part of the process,” Nats manager Davey Martinez said.
 “I love having him.
 He is unique.
 He is a switch-hitter with power from both sides.
 He loves to play the game.
 He is a great teammate in the clubhouse.”
 (Ladson - mlb.com - 3/21/2021)

 - July 20, 2021: Josh went yard in the eighth inning for his 100th career home run, and his second in as many days.
 It was also Bell's third pinch-hit HR.

 - As of the start of the 2021 season, Bell's career Major League stats were: .261 batting average, 86 home runs and 496 hits with 309 RBI in 1,900 at-bats.

 - July 20, 2021: Bell hit his 100th career home run.

 Josh has enough range for center field, and his bat has enough power to enable Bell to move to a corner outfield spot or first base, where he profiles better.
 His arm is strong enough for right field.

 Bell also can play first base, a position he learned a lot about in the Arizona Fall League after the 2014 season.

 Josh has really worked hard to improve his defense at first base.
 But he lacks range and has stiff hands.
-Right field may be more comfortable.
-There, his lack of range can be hidden somewhat.

 Bell needs to work to maintain his athleticism if he wants to stay on an outfield corner—a crowded position in Pittsburgh—long-term.